Krishvraman/napari-SAMV2/README.md

 ## Installation

 Pre-requisite of samv2 installation needed: --- Our current plugin supports only sam v 2.0  not 2.1.
-So, we need to pull the SAM repo from meta around september 15 ,2024 (last update of SAM2.0)
+So, we need to pull the SAM repo around september 15 ,2024 (last update of SAM2.0)

     git clone https://github.com/facebookresearch/segment-anything-2.git
     cd segment-anything-2